 At the end of the group interview, make it a point to thank your interviewer and shake hands with your co-interviewees.
 This shows you are well-mannered and respectful.

+Group job interviews can be terrifying.
+However, they're not as bad as they may seem.
 Now that you know how to succeed at a group interview, you should already be more confident!
 Group interviews can even give you the edge that you need more than a traditional job interview can.

 So, don't fear your upcoming group interview!
-It's just another opportunity for you to shine and prove that YOU are the best fit for the position!
+It's just another opportunity for you to shine and prove that you are the best fit for the position!

 Need more help with your job search?